ovaisq/LLM-MedBillingForecast/README.md

-    sub12["GET: Fetch post from Reddit, then Chat prompt a given post_id"] sub13["GET: Analyze Visit OSCE format Visit Note"] sub14["GET: Fetch comment from Reddit, then Chat prompt a given comment_id"]
+    sub12["GET: Fetch post from Reddit, then Chat prompt a given post_id"] sub13["GET: Analyze Visit OSCE format Visit Note"] sub14["GET: Fetch comment from Reddit, then Chat prompt a given comment_id"] sub15["GET: Analyze all OSCE format Visit Notes that exist in database"]
 ```

-**From ADT Feeds and or EMR**:
+**From ADT Feeds and/or EMR**:
-* It collects medical conversations in the format of Objective Structured Clinical Examinations (OSCE)
+ * Captures medical conversations in Objective Structured Clinical Examinations (OSCE) format.
-* Summarizes the medical conversation into a prompt
+ * Condenses the medical conversation into a concise prompt.
-* Analyzes the summarized conversation through meditron, and medllama LLMs.
+ * Utilizes medllama LLMs to analyze the condensed conversation.
+   - Converts the summarized note into a diagnosis and treatment plan.
+   - Derives a prescription note based on the diagnosis and treatment plan.
+   - Extracts ICD-10 codes from the diagnosis.
+   - Adds details of ICD-10 codes by performing a lookup.
+   - Extracts CPT codes from both diagnosis and prescription notes.
+   - Retrieves details of CPT codes, such as description and billability.
-  - Picks out keywords
+   - Identifies keywords from the diagnosis and treatment plan.
+   - Stores all information as various JSON documents in PostgreSQL.
-* Encrypts the analyzed text and stores it as part of searchable json document in PostgreSQL
+ * Encrypts the analyzed text and incorporates it into a searchable JSON document in PostgreSQL.

 **From Reddit**:
 * Service collects